 How do you choose the right memory card for a Sony FX30?

-Remember, you’ll only need a faster card than V60 if you’re working with the XAVC S-I encodings or utilizing the S&Q slow-motion features.
+Remember, you’ll only need a faster card than the V60 if you’re working with XAVC S-I encodings or using the S&Q slow-motion features.
 Opting for V60 cards can save you some cash for everyday videography, but there could be limitations with specific video features on the camera.